 Ms. Brianna Furnish, Founder is a native of Dallas, Texas and the daughter of a classically trained modern dancer who taught Martha Graham technique at Southern Methodist University.
 After dancing alongside her mother from an early age, Furnish, following in her mother's footsteps, began formal studies in the Graham technique at age 5, under the tutelage of Juilliard graduate, Ms. Jerry Bywaters Cochran.
 At age thirteen, Furnish was encouraged to begin ballet training as a means for augmenting her chances for a professional modern dance career.
 She began private studies with Denise and Evelyn Brown and a year later began training on talent scholarship with Dallas Ballet’s professional program, under the direction of Royal Danish Ballet‘s Flemming and Vivi Flindt.
 It was there that she first met and trained with the late great Madame Nathalie Krassovska, former prima ballerina with Ballet Russe de Monte Carlo, who became a significant mentor in Furnish’s personal and professional life.
 A year later, after relatively little ballet training, Furnish was accepted to the acclaimed School of American Ballet in New York, where she had the exceptional opportunity to study with such ballet greats as Mme.
 Alexandra Danilova, Suki Shorer, Mme.
 Antonina Tumkovsky, Andrei Kramerevsky and Stanley Williams.
 She was then accepted to train an additional year at North Carolina School of the Arts, where she studied under the careful attention of former New York City Ballet principal dancer, Ms. Melissa Hayden.
 Furnish danced for several regional companies in Dallas and Tennessee, including Krassovska’s Ballet Jeunesse and Tennessee Ballet (Memphis), while continuing private instruction with both Mme.
 Krassovska and the late Robert Scevers (Harkness Ballet).
 It is Krassovska and Scevers, along with Danilova, Hayden and Bywaters, who Furnish attributes with having shaped her own teaching style most profoundly.
 After moving to Detroit to pursue medical studies at Wayne State University, Furnish became involved with the Maggie Allesee Department of Dance, where she taught ballet for the college and was given the opportunity to stage a ballet for Detroit Public School's "All City" High School dancers and teach a special ballet outreach series.
 Inspired by the passion of Detroit students, Furnish founded Ballet Renaissance in June of 1997, as a means of fostering local talent and inspiring community.
 She taught college ballet as Adjunct Professor for Wayne State University’s Maggie Allesee Department of Dance (1996-2004), served as full time high school ballet instructor for Fraser’s Arts Academy in the Woods (2006-2007), and as Ballet Master Class Instructor throughout the Detroit Public Schools (1996-2011).
 In 2006, after ten years of work in the city, Furnish completed a degree in Dance from Wayne State University's Maggie Allesee Department of Dance, the school through which her inspiration for “Ballet Renaissance” had originated.
 In 2011, along with Co-Director, Mr. Radoslaw Kokoszka, Furnish had the opportunity to establish a second branch of Ballet Renaissance in northern Colorado.

 Mr. Radoslaw Kokoszka is a native of Wodzislaw Sl., Poland.
 He began his early ballet training as a boarding student at the Ludomir Rozycki Ballet School in Bytom, Poland .
-At age 13, he moved to the United States with his family, settling in Hamtramck, MI, and was introduced to Ballet Renaissance through the 1999 American Ballet Theatre Summer Intensive.
-He trained and performed as Furnish’s ballet partner and founded the first annual Ballet Renaissance Summer Intensive for Kids.
+At age 13, he moved to the United States with his family, settling in Hamtramck, MI.
 He received numerous talent scholarships and trained at a number of prestigious professional schools including: the Harid Conservatory (FLA), Boston Ballet (MA), Kirov Academy (Washington, DC) and the renowned School of American Ballet (New York), from which he graduated.
 Mr. Kokoszka was part of New York Choreographic Institute before dancing professionally for Carolina Ballet, Cedar Lake Contemporary Ballet, and the Suzanne Farrell Ballet, where he had the great honor of performing George Balanchine’s Don Quixote for the annual acclaimed Edinburgh Dance Festival in Scotland (2006).
+Kokoszka also taught and assisted at the Institute auf dem Rosenberg in St. Gallen, Switzerland for an annual Ronsenberg Ball (fall 2011).
 Kokoszka has trained and performed alongside the world’s greatest talents, and brings a wealth of knowledge and resources to Ballet Renaissance.

 Ms. Elizabeth Crall MaWhinney began her dance training in Mansfield, Ohio, at the Ethyl Battin Dance Academy and attended summer programs at the School of American Ballet in NYC and Jacob's Pillow in Massachusetts.
 She received a B.A. degree in dance and an M.A. degree in theatre, respectively, from Butler University and The Ohio State University.
 Her performing credits include dancing with the Ruth Page Chicago Opera Ballet, Radio City Ballet, Emily Frankel Dance Drama Company of NYC, Indianapolis Ballet Theatre, and summer stock companies under Equity contract in Minneapolis, Seattle, Ohio, New Jersey, and Indiana.
 In Detroit she is a member of the adjunct faculties of Marygrove College, Wayne State University, and Ballet Renaissance.
 Previous faculty positions include teaching and/or developing courses in dance and theatre movement for Radford University in Virginia, University of Oregon, Butler University, and Wayne State University where she was also a faculty member of the American Ballet Theatre Summer Intensive for several years.
 While tenured at Butler University she was resident choreographer for the Butler Ballet and received grant support for dance history research conducted in France.
 After moving to Detroit in 1987, she served on the Board of Directors of the former Michigan Dance Association and is currently a member of the Board of Directors of Detroit Dance Collective.
 She is a long time supporter of, and instructor for, Ballet Renaissance, and a member of Ballet Renaissance's Advisory Board.